Reciprocal Reading

 - A structured, discussion-based approach to teaching reading comprehension

-- Develops children's understanding of a text
+- Develops pupils' understanding of a text

 - Uses four strategies: predict, clarify, question and summarise